Kpelle language: Tones

 These patterns apply to words without affixes, as affixes carry their own tone patterns.

 Stress

 Words with high, high-low and low tone patterns are stress-initial.
 Mid to high-low have second-syllable stress.

 Grammar

 Alienability and plurals

 All nouns fall into either the alienable or inalienable category.
 Inalienable nouns are called dependent, and include integral parts of the possessor that cannot be discarded.
 This category encapsulates body parts, relatives, and membership names.
 Most Kpelle nouns have one form to represent both singular and plural, with number usually indicated by context.
 This is except for nouns for people, where the plural is indicated in different ways for dependent and independent nouns.
 While dependent nouns suffix -ni-, independent nouns have varied plurals.

 Dependent nouns always require a possessor and cannot stand alone.
-For example, nán "father" is not a valid noun, where kúnan "our father" is.
+For example, náŋ "father" is not a valid noun, where kúnaŋ "our father" is.

 Compounds

 Compounds are formed by combining two or more words.
 The compounding process transforms the final stem into having a low tone, or the tone 'high-low' pattern if the preceding word contains a mid-tone.
 The compounds are head-final, meaning that the base word being modified is the last morpheme. (e.g. mii "to eat" + sále "medicine" → mii-sále 'pill').